 According to California State Law, no student under 18 years of age is permitted to work without a permit.
-This permit may be obtained from the Career Center behind the District office.
+This permit may be obtained from the registrar in the front office.

 If, at any time, the work which a student is doing outside of school interferes with the student's health, school attendance, or progress in school, the permit may be revoked.
-If a student does not make weekly eligibility (15 hours of attendance for Chaparral or misses his/her appointment in Vista) the work permit will be pulled until the student makes eligibility.
+If a student does not make weekly eligibility (15 hours of attendance) the work permit will be pulled until the student makes eligibility.